All DnD classes explained

 • Archfey Patron: Serving a powerful being of the Feywild, you can blink around with an enhanced Misty Step and deal psychic damage to attackers.

-• Celestial Patron: This Warlock serves a holy Upper Planes being like a sphinx or unicorn.
-You get some of the healing powers of a Cleric and can smite with extra radiant damage.
+• Celestial Patron: This Warlock serves a holy Upper Planes being like a sphinx or unicorn, so they gain access to extra radiant powers (and damage).

 • Fiend Patron: This Warlock goes the other way, serving a demon or devil.
 You get hit points for kills and can use the luck of the devil to alter rolls.

-• Great Old One Patron: This Warlock serves an eldritch elder being.
-You get telepathy and a range of psychic spells.
+• Great Old One Patron: This Warlock serves an eldritch elder being, granting them telepathy and a range of psychic spells.

 • The Fathomless: A deep-sea being grants you tentacle summons, plus control over water, lightning, and thunder.